 A Word of Caution

-Humor is exhibited in a variety of ways and your upbringing, cultural background, gender, religion and socioeconomic status will influence your reaction to joking.
-You need to use caution when using humor that your words and laughter are not misconstrued and damage your child’s developing self-esteem.
+Humor is exhibited in a variety of ways.
+Your upbringing, cultural background, gender, religion and socioeconomic status will influence your reaction to joking.
+Use caution when using humor so that your words and laughter are not misconstrued and damage your child’s developing self-esteem.

 Some of the negative ways in which laughter and humor are used: